-NEWLIN: A little aside on Luxembourg in that embassy.
-Periodically, they'd get a Foreign Service officer. right after my time in Belgium, the Luxembourg government asked our government if they could please have a Foreign Service officer.
+NEWLIN: A little aside on Luxembourg.
+In that embassy, as you say, they often had political appointees, but periodically, they'd get a Foreign Service officer.
+Right after my time in Belgium, the Luxembourg government asked our government if they could please have a Foreign Service officer.
 They thought they were due to have a serious ambassador.
 Jim Lowenstein was given the job.
 Jim asked me to be his DCM.
 DCM is a very good job for promotions.
 You're thought to get managerial experience out of being DCM, which I think you don't ever get credit for when you're a consul general, which, of course, gives you much more managerial experience in a sense than being DCM because as a consul general you have to make the final decision.
 As a DCM, I suppose you make the final decision on lots of things anyway.
 Anyway, Jim asked me to be his DCM.
-This was right after Brussels.
+That couldn't work.
 We had cut our Brussels tour to two years from three to come home and deal with our family situation.
+We couldn't just turn around and go right back out.
+We wanted to be close to home.
+So, that didn't work out.
+Somebody else did that.
+I've always wondered whether my career might have been a little bit different if I had done that DCM stint..

-As another aside, that kid is fine.
-He did some funny things for a while, just curious things, not weird things.
-But he ended up going to Johns Hopkins, did beautifully there, and has a nice job as a publisher.
+As another aside, that young man is fine.
+He ended up going to Johns Hopkins, did beautifully there, and has a good job as a publisher.
 He straightened all that mess out.
-But we were home at that time.
-It was very important that we be home at that time.
+But it was very important that we be home at that time.
 I have no doubt how important that was.
 We moved back into our house in Washington.
-The kid had moved back to Washington.
+Our son had moved back to Washington too.
 He was looking for a place to live.
 He wanted his independence.
 Our communication was very bad.
 He didn't want to communicate with any grownups.
 He knew everything.
-Why would he do that?
+Why would he need grownups?
 But we said, "We're here for whatever help we can give you.
 Never forget one thing.
 Of course you can live with us at any time.
-But there is the basement apartment.
-In the basement apartment, you can have your own exit and entrance.
+But 3026 Newark St (our house in Cleveland Park) has a basement apartment.
 It's not a bad little apartment.
-It was built as a maid's room.
-The house had been built in 1907.
-One wonderful thing about it is, it's free."
+The house was built in 1909 and the apartment was built as a maid's room.
+One wonderful thing about it is, it's free.
+There you can have your own exit and entrance."
 He moved into the basement apartment.
-He rarely used that door.
-All the magazines that he liked to read we made sure to subscribe to and have them on the coffee table.
-All the food that he liked to snack on we made sure was in our refrigerator.
-During those couple of years, our communication got very good.
+He rarely used its outside door.
+We made sure to subscribe to the magazines he liked and have them on the coffee table.
+We made sure all the food that he liked to snack on was in our refrigerator.
+During those couple of years, our communication improved dramatically.